ariba1039/ariba1039/README.md

 'm a Software Engineer from PAKISTAN
-➮ In addition to that, I use Provider, or BLoC package for app state management.
+➮ In addition to that, I use Provider, for app state management.
 ➮ Whereas for the back-end services, I completely rely on RESTful API, Firebase.
 ➮ Depending on the project requirement, I use `shared_preferences`, `sqflite` or `hive` for local data storage.